Note: Hybrid capabilities are an Add-On for Virtual Events plans.

 TABLE OF CONTENTS

-2. Add session activity from the event's dashboard
+2. Add session from the event's dashboard

 3. How to broadcast from the venue and let remote speakers join the event.